 The basic recipe is easy to alter, creating a huge variety of options.

-- Vegan: The honey is the only non-vegan ingredient here, so simply replace the chocolate honey with a vegan option like this vegan, gluten-free, chocolate sauce and you have a vegan chia pudding.
+- Vegan: The honey is the only non-vegan ingredient here, so simply replace the chocolate honey with a vegan option like this vegan, gluten-free, chocolate sauce, and you have a vegan chia pudding.

 - Citrus: Change the fruit to orange or mandarin slices, the yogurt to a lemon-flavored option and you have a citrus chia pudding.

 - Change up the base flavor: by substituting the coconut milk for almond milk, which works just a well for plumping the chia seeds.
+Or just make a super simple chia pudding.

 Our chocolate and cherry chia pudding recipe